Deep Work

 Set Clear Boundaries

 Use a timer to define your deep work block.
 When the timer starts, you commit to full focus.
 When it ends, you take a break.
+This clear boundary helps your brain transition into focus mode.

 Build Your Focus Muscle

 Start with shorter sessions.
 Use 25-minute timers initially, then gradually extend to 45, 60, or 90 minutes as your focus improves.
+Our 25 minute timer is perfect for beginners.

 Create Urgency

 The timer creates a sense of urgency.
 Use this to your advantage.
 Work with intensity during your deep work block.
+The countdown motivates you to make the most of your focus time.

 Track Your Progress